airbytehq/airbyte/docs/integrations/sources/postgres/postgres-troubleshooting.md

 	ALTER PUBLICATION airbyte_publication ADD TABLE periodic_log;
 	```

-6. Sync normally from the primary to the replica. <!-- Steps??
-Not yet totally clear on this one. -->
+6. Sync normally from the primary to the replica.

 ##### Stop the sync